-Head to the North Terrace, Floor 2, for a free view of the action.
+Head to the North Terrace, Floor 2, for a view of the action.
 You can watch planes come and go against the backdrop of the Venice skyline.

 5. Explore Venice

 With a minimum of 6 hours before your next flight, hop on a motorboat or water taxi that connects the airport with Venice and the main islands of Murano, Burano, and Lido.
-Buses and taxis are available, too, but the Venetian Islands are closed to vehicles, so you’ll have to transfer to reach the Venice city center.
-(Note you can store your bags outside Entrance E, Ground Floor.)
+Buses and taxis are also available, but the Venetian Islands are closed to vehicles, so you’ll have to transfer to reach the Venice city center.
+(Note: you can store your bags outside Entrance E, Ground Floor.)

-Head back with plenty of time to reach the airport, pick up your bags, and make it through Security before your next flight.
+Head back with plenty of time to reach the airport, pick up your bags, and make it through security before your next flight.